CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/cmaq-vm/preinstall.md

 module load module-git
 ```

-(note I couldn't find git after loading the above module.
-Need to load git by hand)
-(or it may have been because I was in the csh shell and not the bash shell.)
+If you do not see git available as a module, you may need to install it as follows:

 `sudo yum install git`

-Load the openmpi module
+### Load the openmpi module

 ```
 module load mpi/openmpi-4.1.1
 ```

-Install Cycle Cloud Repo
+### Install Cycle Cloud Repo

 `git clone -b main https://github.com/lizadams/cyclecloud-cmaq.git`

-Install and build netcdf C, netcdf Fortran, I/O API, and CMAQ
+### Install and build netcdf C, netcdf Fortran, I/O API, and CMAQ

 `cd /shared/cyclecloud-cmaq`